sthaid/proj_neutron/README.txt

 - avg_intvl:  the duration (in seconds) of each plot data point
 - pht:        pulse height threshold, pulses that have heights >= pht are included in the calculation of the pulse count rate
-- y_max:      y axis maximum value for the plot and histogram
+- y_max:      y axis maximum value for the plot and histogram display

 Program Controls:
 - Display Selection